Why are treatments that were developed for malaria now used for lupus?

 How chloroquine inhibits overactive immune cells

 Our DNA is the blueprint for every protein in the body.
-Thiamine is one of the building blocks of DNA and is needed to replenish new cells all over the body and to build the armies of immune cells we need to fight disease (which are the same cells that we wish would calm down a little in lupus).
-Chloroquine inhibits the ability of cells to take in and process thiamine.
+Thymine is one of the building blocks of DNA and is needed to replenish new cells all over the body and to build the armies of immune cells we need to fight disease (which are the same cells that we wish would calm down a little in lupus).
+Chloroquine inhibits the ability of cells to take in and process thymine.
 This may keep immune cells from regenerating out of control.

 As you can see, when you put any substance into a cell it has complicated chemical processes in place to break it down, use some of it for nutrition, recycle parts of it, and dispose of the waste.
 This is true whether the cell is a parasite trying to survive by eating human red blood cells, or a human cell.
 Human cells have a big job to do because we humans are complicated beings.
 We must deal with hostile invaders (bacteria, viruses, parasites), as well as the good (or bad) things that we put into our bodies on purpose, in the form of food and medicine.